Cracker (term)

 Cracker, sometimes cracka or white cracker, is a racial slur directed at white people, used especially with regard to poor rural whites in the Southern United States.
-Also referred by the euphemistic contraction C-word, it is commonly a pejorative, though is also used in a neutral context, particularly in reference to a native of Florida or Georgia (see Florida cracker and Georgia cracker).
+It is commonly a pejorative, though is also used in a neutral context, particularly in reference to a native of Florida or Georgia (see Florida cracker and Georgia cracker).

 Origin of the term

 The exact history and origin of the term is debated.
 According to one theory, it is an agent noun derived from the verb crack, meaning "to boast".
 The use of cracker to mean "braggart" dates back to the 16th century and can be seen for example in William Shakespeare's King John (c.
 1595): "What cracker is this same that deafs our ears with this abundance of superfluous breath?"

 The word was later documented describing a group of "Celtic immigrants, Scotch-Irish people who came to America running from political circumstances in the old world."
 This usage is illustrated in a 1766 letter to the Earl of Dartmouth which reads:

 I should explain to your Lordship what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascalls on the frontiers of Virginia, Maryland, the Carolinas, and Georgia, who often change their places of abode.